KeremAR/DevOps-Cheat/Linux/linux-notes-readme.md

 # -m: Creates the home directory if it doesn't exist
 ```

+**Creating a System Account**:
+- `sudo useradd -r apachedev` → Creates a system account named `apachedev`.
+System accounts (`-r`) typically get UIDs in a lower range, no home directory created by default, and are intended for running services, not for user logins.

+**Pros and Cons of System Accounts**:
+*   **Pros (Advantages):**
+    *   **Security (Least Privilege):** Significantly enhances security.
+If a service running under a system account is compromised, the attacker only gains the limited privileges of that account, not root or a regular user's access.
+This limits potential damage.
+    *   **Isolation:** Prevents services from interfering with each other's files or configurations.
+    *   **Resource Management:** Allows for tracking and potentially limiting resource usage (CPU, memory) per service.
+    *   **Organization:** Provides a clear separation between background system processes and interactive user sessions.
+*   **Cons (Disadvantages):**
+    *   **Management Overhead:** Requires administrators to create and manage these additional accounts.
+    *   **Permission Complexity:** Setting up the precise minimal permissions needed by a service can sometimes be complex.
+    *   **Troubleshooting:** Debugging permission-related issues for services can occasionally be more involved than if they ran as root (though the security benefit usually outweighs this).

 **User Account Information (`/etc/passwd`)**:
 - `/etc/passwd` → A text file containing essential information for each user account.
 - `cat /etc/passwd` → Displays the content of this file.